sbstjn/68Keys.io/content/cookies/policy.md

 ---

 title: Cookies Policy
 description: Build your own 68% Mechanical Keyboard!
-Find all information about the Circuit Board, Aluminium Case, and TMK Firmware.
+Find all information about the Circuit Board, Aluminium Case, and QMK Firmware.
 A complete shopping list helps you with ordering all parts, and a detailed guide with photos supports you in building your own keyboard!
 image: /images/og/splash.jpg

 robots: NOINDEX, FOLLOW